SonQBChau/sonqbchau.github.io/_posts/2023-01-29-install-windows-steam-deck.md

 ---
 layout: post
-title: Installing Windows 11 or Ubuntu on a Steam Deck with an External USB Drive
+title: How to install Windows or Ubuntu on a Steam Deck with an External USB Drive
 tags: [gaming, steam deck]
 ---